When to renovate

 A “renovation” is necessary when colour restoration is required.
 If colour restoration is not required, maintenance is done using Renew.

-For an overview of the care process, please read caring for your Rubio Monocoat oil finished floor.
+For an overview of the care process, please read how to care for your Rubio Monocoat finished floor.

 Under normal circumstances, a floor that has been properly cared for should not need a renovation.

 There are a couple cases though, where a renovation is required.

 - If cleaning and/or maintenance is neglected, the protective qualities of the finish can become compromised and further use can result in loss of colour.

 - When the recommended cleaner (Rubio Monocoat Surface Care Spray or properly diluted Rubio Monocoat Soap) is not used, appearance and performance issues can be expected.
 Both of these situations will require a “renovation” application using Oil Plus 2C to restore the appearance and protective properties of the floor.

 You may be asking yourself, doesn’t the Rubio Monocoat Technology, that prevents lap lines, mean that simply introducing more product will not work because the surface will not accept more product?
 And you would be correct.